SlicerDMRI/whitematteranalysis/README.md

        PYTHON_LIBRARY                   /Users/lauren/anaconda/lib/libpython2.7.dylib
        PYTHON_UTIL_LIBRARY              /usr/lib/libutil.dylib

-Note this requires git and cmake.
+Note this requires both git and cmake.
 More information is at vtk.org.
-Then install it into your python:
+To install your compiled vtk into your python:
      cd VTK-build/Wrapping/Python
      python setup.py install